hoon-ock/AgentD/README.md

 Example Jupyter notebooks demonstrating the main workflows are provided in the [test_case](http://_vscodecontentref_/2) directory:

-- `1. extraction.ipynb` – Data extraction workflow
+- `1. extraction.ipynb` – Data extraction and retrieval
-- `2. qna.ipynb` – Question answering with LLM agent
+- `2. qna.ipynb` – Domain-specific question answering
-- `3. pooling.ipynb` – Pooling and data aggregation
+- `3. pooling.ipynb` – Molecule pooling
-- `4. prediction.ipynb` – Affinity prediction
+- `4. prediction.ipynb` – Molecular property prediction
-- `5. refinement.ipynb` – Molecule refinement
+- `5. refinement.ipynb` – SMILES refinement
-- `6. generation.ipynb` – Molecule generation
+- `6. generation.ipynb` – Protein-ligand 3D structure generation

 You can run these notebooks step-by-step to see how to use the package for various drug discovery tasks.